AustralianCancerDataNetwork/auscatverse/guidelines/README.md

 ## Coding Conventions

 Every programming language has standard coding conventions which should be followed.
-Code within the AusCAT repositories should adopt approriate coding conventions.
-For Python code these are defined below, for other programming languages the standards adopted should be clearly defined in the respoitory's README.
+Code within the AusCAT repositories should adopt appropriate coding conventions.
+For Python code these are defined below, for other programming languages the standards adopted should be clearly defined in the repository's README.

 ### Python